Vansitha/musical-mystery-v2/README.md

 At the ensure that you copy and paste the target URL shown above (👉 http://localhost:5173/) into the Redirect URIs list under settings in the dashboard.
 Don't forget to copy-paste the client ID into your `.env` file.

-Run the following command to install dependencies: `npm install` Open the development server by running: `npm run dev`
+Run the following command to install dependencies: `npm install`<br>
+Open the development server by running: `npm run dev`

 Version 2.0